Textrux/website/docs/architecture.md

 Most grid-based systems fall into two categories:

-1. **Holistic Semantics** (like bitmap fonts): The entire pattern matters, but individual cells have no meaning
+1. **Holistic Semantics** (like bitmap fonts, pixel art, QR codes): The entire pattern matters, but individual cells have no meaning
-2. **Group Semantics** (like CSV/spreadsheets): Meaning comes from rows-as-records and columns-as-attributes
+2. **Group Semantics** (like CSV/spreadsheets, database tables): Meaning is derived from its structural organization, rows-as-records and columns-as-attributes

 Both approaches miss a fundamental opportunity: **the spatial relationships between individual cells can encode rich, complex meanings**.